 Nationwide Children’s child neurologist and residency program director Pedro Weisleder, MD, PhD, and his co-editor developed this text for healthcare professionals who want to learn more about what is topical in the field of pediatric epilepsy.
 Examples include: the effect of anti-epilepsy medications on bone health, the reciprocal relationship between sleep and epilepsy, and the effect that epilepsy and its treatment have on young women.

 The second edition describes newer imaging modalities and updates information about the clinical findings of Sturge-Weber Syndrome.
 Co-editor E. Steve Roach, MD, is Chief of Pediatric Neurology and Vice-Chair of Pediatrics at Nationwide Children’s Hospital, and Professor of Pediatrics and Neurology at The Ohio State University.

-Dr. Michael Racke (Professor and Chair, Department of Neurology, The Ohio State University)
+Dr. Michael Racke (Professor, Department of Neurology, The Ohio State University)